 Once you reach the top, you will uncover jaw-dropping views of the island.
 You can perfectly see the two peninsulas, the coast, beaches and even some of the vineyards!

-Relaxing and watching the sunset at Hanson Bay
+Relaxing at Hanson Bay

 If you are looking for a beach straight out of a Caribbean island, Hanson Bay will be the one!
 This beach is truly stunning!